 The original recipe called for char roasting the peppers over the gas flame on the stove, or under the broiler.
 My kitchen filled with smoke when I tried to broil/char the oiled peppers, so I ended up cutting them in quarters and roasting them at 450 for about 15 minutes.
 I left the skin and the charring on.

-This soup is a nice change from all the squash soups popular right now.
+This roasted yellow pepper and lentil soup is a nice change from all the squash soups popular right now.
 Honestly although I love winter squash, I don’t like the sweetness that a lot of these soups have going on.
 Sweet and soup just don’t mix in my mind.

 The jalapeno lends an unexpected heat to the otherwise laid back flavors.